Privacy Policy

 The target domain and URL path (no query strings, no fragments) paired with the extracted generalized CSS-selector template.
 See Section 4.
 Lumabyte (public template repository)

-Turning app telemetry off
+Turning the check-in off

 • You run LumaBrowser in development mode (unpackaged, or launched with --dev).

-• You block the outbound endpoints us.i.posthog.com and o4511128142675968.ingest.us.sentry.io at the network layer.
+• You block outbound traffic to lumabyte.com/api/pulse at the network layer.

-4. Template telemetry, in detail
+4. Page templates, in detail

 What it is

 When you use the Template Builder on Community tier, LumaBrowser extracts generalized CSS selectors from the page you're looking at (selectors that identify structural elements like "the primary navigation" or "the product price," not the actual text or values on the page).
-That selector template is sent to lumabyte.com and stored in a public, shared repository — the same repository that other Community users query when they land on the same kind of page.
+That selector template is sent to lumabyte.com and stored in a public, shared repository, the same repository that other Community users query when they land on the same kind of page.

 Exactly what is transmitted